fenago/katacoda-scenarios/hyperledger-fabric/hlf-first-application/steps/2/text.md

 `cd fabcar && ./startFabric.sh javascript`{{execute T1}}

-**Note:** Wait for the above script to complete fabric components before proceeding to next step.
+**Note:** Wait for the above script to complete before proceeding to next step.
 It will take around four minutes.